 At worst, shadow IT can negatively impact your operations and undermine your cybersecurity.
 It can also compound the complexity of a task, making it more complex than if it were handled manually.

-We recommend educating users early regarding the proper usage of bots.
-For example, you should provide training around how to measure, monitor and log the creation and usage of bots.
-Not every task will be suitable for a bot, and team members should know how to measure each task’s viability in this regard.
+We recommend educating users early regarding the proper usage of RPA bots.
+For example, you should provide training around how to measure, monitor, and log the creation and usage of bots.
+Not every task will be suitable for RPA, and team members should know how to measure each task’s viability in this regard.

 5. Sky High Expectations

-However, to reach its full potential, it must be handled with care.
+To reach its full potential, RPA implementations must be handled with care.
 This means taking the time to perfect your RPA environment, fine-tune your requirements and designs, and test your automated processes.

-Otherwise, you could rush ahead and set unrealistic goals.
-Then, you might prematurely assume the project has failed when it doesn’t deliver on those expectations.
+RPA fails when you rush ahead and set unrealistic goals.
+Then, you prematurely assume the project has failed when it doesn’t deliver on those expectations.
+Our computer software expert witnesses have analyzed a number of projects that have fallen short of expected benefits because no one understood what it took to get there.

 6. Strictly Technical Focus